 When it comes to soil, Snake Plants are not demanding.
 Like all succulents, Snake Plants will thrive and grow in well-drained soil, even if it doesn’t have a lot of nutrients.

-Snake plants don’t need fertilizer and usually thrive in poor soil, but if you want to supplement the amount of nutrients they’re getting, a half-strength water-soluble fertilizer works just fine.
+Snake plants don’t need fertilizer and usually thrive in poor soil, but if you want to supplement the number of nutrients they’re getting, a half-strength water-soluble fertilizer works just fine.

 You can go for an all-purpose fertilizer or pick one for cacti & succulents.